616e6b7572/gencls/README.md

 	suited, when you need to create a class dynamically or on the fly.

 ## Downside
-	Although gencls mimick a class perfectly, but under the stuff it uses proxy functions to achive that, which might look like a performance overhead in some situations but not in others.
+	Although gencls mimick a class perfectly, but under the hood it uses proxy functions to achive that, which might look like a performance overhead in some situations but not in others.
 So use it as you please :)